Skip to main content

 Stroke survivors speak out

-Unfortunately, many people don't realise they're high-risk.
-In fact, according to a new UK survey of stroke survivors by the Stroke Association in December 2021, more than four out of five said they hadn't realised that they were at risk of a stroke.
+Unfortunately, many people don't realise they're susceptible to stroke.
+In fact, according to a UK survey of stroke survivors by the Stroke Association in December 2021, more than four out of five said they hadn't realised their chance of stroke was high.

 What's more, nine out of 10 stroke survivors would go back in time and urge their younger self to make lifestyle changes that may have prevented their stroke.